harleypig/loginfiles/README.md

 * ssh user@host

-Running this command gives us the same results as a terminal login:
+This command gives us the same results as a terminal login:

     $ ssh testloginfiles@localhost
     testloginfiles@localhost's password: